-What Goes Into an Appraisal?
+What Are the Components of an Appraisal?

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 A third method of valuing a property is sometimes applied when a neighborhood has a reasonable number of renter occupied properties.
 In this scenario, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to derive the current value.

 Arriving at a Value Conclusion